History of Croatia: 1527 Cetingrad Assembly

 The 1527 Cetingrad Charter, preserved in the National Archives of Austria contains seals of most distinguished Croatian nobles such as: Ivan Karlović, Nikola III Zrinski as well as seal with Croatian checkerboard.

 According to historian Milan Kruhek, the crucial decision determining next four centuries of Croatian history happened when Croatian nobles assembled in Cetingrad in 1527 and chose Ferdinand I of the House of Habsburg as the new ruler of Croatia.
-Albeit Habsburg delegation composed of Pavao Oberstein, Nikola Jurišić and Ivan Puchler arrived in Cetingrad, Croatia, as early s Christmas Eve 1526, they had to wait, as Croat high dignitaries spent Christmas holidays at home.
-After finally assemblying on New Year's Eve 1526, Croats publicly proclaimed their decision on a mass held next day in Francisian Monastery in Cetin.
-In turn, the present Habsburg delegation confirmed that new Habsburg rulers will contribute to the defense of Croatia against the Ottomans, and respect its political rights.
+Albeit Habsburg delegation composed of Pavao Oberstein, Nikola Jurišić and Ivan Puchler arrived in Cetingrad, Croatia, as early as Christmas Eve 1526, they had to wait, as Croat high dignitaries spent Christmas holidays at home.
+After finally assemblying on New Year's Eve 1526, Croats publicly proclaimed their decision at a Mass held the next day at the Franciscan Monastery in Cetin.
+In turn, the present Habsburg delegation confirmed that new Habsburg rulers would contribute to the defense of Croatia against the Ottomans and respect its political rights.

-As Assembly of neighbouring Slavonia, on the other hand, elected Szapolyai - a civil war between the two rival kings ensued, but later both crowns united as the Habsburgs prevailed over Szapolyai.
+An Assembly of neighbouring Slavonia, on the other hand, elected Szapolyai.
+A civil war between the two rival kings ensued, but later both crowns united as the Habsburgs prevailed over Szapolyai.
 The Ottoman Empire used these instabilities to expand in the 16th century to include most of Slavonia, western Bosnia (then called Turkish Croatia), and Lika.
 Those territories initially made up part of Rumelia Eyalet, and subsequently parts of Budin Eyalet, Bosnia Eyalet, and Kanije Eyalet.